-Index of Native American languages Index of Native American cultures Native American arts
+Index of Native American languages Index of Native American cultures What's new on our site today!

 |Blackfoot women were in charge of the home.
 Besides cooking and cleaning, a Blackfoot woman built her family's house and dragged the heavy posts with her whenever the tribe moved.
 Houses belonged to the women in the Blackfoot tribe.
 Blackfoot men were big game hunters and sometimes went to war to defend their families.
 Most Blackfoot chiefs and warriors were men.
 Both genders took part in storytelling, artwork and music, and traditional medicine.|